 Since then, Christina has led the design and implementation of innovative, efficient designs in over 15 trials (ranging from early phase I/II to multi-arm multi-stage randomised Phase II/III designs, including basket, umbrella and platform designs and the application of Bayesian approaches to such settings), successfully translating novel designs into practice.
 She also led the late phase trial portfolios in head and neck cancer and skin cancer.
 She has a broad experience of other disease areas, and has worked collaboratively as the lead statistical methodologist in several clinical trials.

 Christina is joint-lead of the Stratified Medicine Working Group in the MRC-NIHR Trials Methodology Research Partnership and is also a member of the Statistical Analysis Working Group and a member of the Adaptive Designs Working Group.
 She is a committee member in the NIHR Statistics – Early Phase Clinical Trials Group.
-She also sits on funding panels for the CRUK Clinical Research Committee and is a co-opted member on the CRUK Clinical Expert Research Panel.
+She also sits on funding panels for the Cancer Research UK Clinical Research Committee and is a co-opted member on the Cancer Research UK Clinical Expert Research Panel.
 Christina is an appointed member on two National Cancer Research Institute Groups: Head & Neck Cancer and Skin Cancer.
 She has been invited to speak at international conferences and symposia, organised training courses for statisticians, clinicians and trialists, and sits on international and national data monitoring committees.